status-im/status-web/apps/website/docs/status-communities/set-up-a-view-only-channel.md

 ## Set up a view-only channel with token-based permissions

 Depending on your community's needs, you may want the view-only channel permission linked to a token.
-You can use an existing token (such as SNT or DAI, for example), or [a token you mint][mint-tokens-for-your-community] for the community.
+You can use an existing token (such as SNT or DAI, for example), or [a token you mint](./mint-tokens-for-your-community.md) for the community.

-If you mint a [collectible][collectibles-your-quick-start-guide] to manage the view-only access, enable the `Non-transferable (Soulbound)` and `Remotely-destruct` options to maintain control of who has view-only access to the channel.
-For more information, check out the [available collectible options][set-up-collectible-options].
+If you mint a [collectible](../status-wallet/collectibles-your-quick-start-guide.md) to manage the view-only access, enable the `Non-transferable (Soulbound)` and `Remotely-destruct` options to maintain control of who has view-only access to the channel.
+For more information, check out the [available collectible options](./mint-tokens-for-your-community#set-up-collectible-options.md).

 === "Desktop"